PtRahul35/MySite/README.md

 Title: MySite

 Description: Welcome to MySite, a platform designed to explain Myself.
-Our site is crafted using HTML5 to ensure a seamless and modern browsing experience for our users.
+Our site is crafted using MERN Stack to ensure a seamless and modern browsing experience for our users.

 Key Features: